 Do I need SCORM 1.2 or SCORM 2004?

 So, SCORM 1.2 vs 2004, which version do you need?
-If your main goal is to just have a report on learners results, both options will suffice.
+If your main goal is to just have a report on learners’ results, both options will suffice.
 The core of the reporting elements is the same.
 However, if you are looking for more in-depth options like complex navigation and sequencing, you will have to go with SCORM 2004.
-If that is the case, make sure both your authoring environment and your LMS are SCORM-compliant.
+If that’s the case, choose the right authoring tool and LMS by making sure they’re SCORM-compliant.